knoxguru/NSBundle/README.md

 Due to licensing I am not allowed to say the name of the library that this bundles for Symfony2 Applications.
 However, you can find the source and the author of that at this URL: http://www.netsuite.com/portal/developers/resources/suitetalk-sample-applications.shtml

-The original work and it's license is in the NS folder at the route of this Bundle.
+The original work and it's license is in the NS folder at the root of this Bundle.

 #Installation
 Edit the parameters for your NS account in the Resources/config/services.yml file

 Add the bundle to your AppKernel.php file

 	new KnoxGuru\Bundle\NSBundle\KnoxGuruNSBundle(),